 Kyoto is home to nearly 2,000 temples and shrines, and visiting these beautiful architectural and cultural wonders are a wonderful way to explore Japanese culture, and learn about the history, art & architectural styles of the time in which the temple or shrine was built, and a wonderful way to see some beautiful views and Japanese gardens.
 Read my guide to Buddhist Temple & Shinto Shrine etiquette so that you know what to do (and what not to do) when visiting these staples of Japanese society, and refer to this Kyoto luxury travel guide to to learn which of the popular temples and shrines you should visit first.

 As I mentioned above, Kyoto is home to more geisha than anywhere else in the world.
 If you see geisha on the street, do not pester them, attempt to touch them, or follow them around.
 According to the hotels we stayed in, it’s okay to take a quick photograph of them if they agree to it, but they are working professionals, usually traveling to or from a work engagement, so they don’t have time to stop and pose with visitors or participate in impromptu photoshoots, or else they’d never arrive at their destinations.
-Plus, geishas are paid well for their time, so if they gave out performances or allowed their photograph to be taken, their professional standing would diminish.
+Plus, geishas are paid well for their time, so if they gave out performances or allowed their photograph to be taken in a professional photoshoot, their professional standing would diminish.
 Always be respectful and keep your distance, and remember that they, like you and I, are people who deserve to be treated respectfully.
+We never saw anyone harassing them, but we heard horror stories of rude visitors being obscene or harassing them, which is abhorrent.
 If they ask you not to take their photograph, you should respect their wishes, and refer to this Kyoto Luxury Travel Guide on tips to book a geisha to perform for you and your group.

 Tipping in Kyoto is seen as particularly insulting, as though the person receiving the tip is pitied by the person giving the tip.
 If you come from a country where tipping is the norm, this may feel strange, but simply offer a heartfelt “arigatou!” or “ookini” as is common in Kyoto, and be on your way.
 Never tip anyone in Kyoto, they will most certainly be offended by it.